 - Heat oven to 350°F. and line a baking sheet with parchment paper.

 - Remove mushroom stems and wipe mushroom caps.

 - In a small bowl, thoroughly combine goat cheese, mayonnaise, Parmesan, smoked salmon, lemon zest, chives (or green onion) red pepper flakes, and dill.

-- Place mushroom caps on baking sheet, drizzle with a little olive oil and stuff with 1 Tablespoon of the cheese mixture.
+- Place mushroom caps on baking sheet, drizzle with a little olive oil and bake for 25 - 30 minutes.